vivekanandmohapatra/Dynamical-Heating-from-MACHOs-and-21-cm-Signal/README.md

 # Global 21-cm signal in the presence of MACHO dynamical-friction heating

 Computes the global 21-cm brightness temperature `T_21(z)` for an IGM heated by dynamical friction on MACHOs (MAssive Compact Halo Objects), including standard recombination, Compton coupling, and  Ly-alpha & X-ray heating from the first star-forming haloes.
 Furthermore, we have incorporated physically motivated mass spectra such as the Log-normal distribution and critical collapse, in addition to the monochromatic distribution.
+If you find this repository helpful and relevant, kindly add this paper (https://arxiv.org/abs/2604.17083) to your references.

 # Primary idea: